Review/Revised Date: 8/23/2021

 To determine the appropriate sanctions relative to the infraction, the “Guide to Evaluating Severity of Academic Misconduct” (Section IV) is used.
 Sanctions for academic misconduct can range from a reprimand to a sanction as severe as suspension for a definitive time or expulsion.

 Suspensions or expulsions for academic misconduct apply throughout the University and are not limited to the school or college where an incident may have occurred or where the student is enrolled.
 Suspensions and expulsions are recorded on the student transcript.
 A student suspended from a UAB school or college for academic misconduct will have a hold placed and will not be permitted to enroll in another UAB school without that school’s permission.
-After one semester, a student on suspension may , although specific limitations or procedures may apply in some schools or college.
+After one semester, a student on suspension may appeal for reinstatement, although specific limitations or procedures may apply in some schools or college.

 This section is designed to aid the decision-makers in evaluating the severity of academic misconduct and in considering the appropriate sanction to impose under the UAB Academic Integrity Code.
 These are guidelines only.
 This guide uses the terms “minor,” “moderate,” and “major” as related to offenses.
 The decision-maker should check the University-designated student records system to determine if the student has received prior penalties for academic misconduct.
 A minor offense in one category counts as the first minor offense in any category.
 For instance, if one commits a minor offense in cheating and then plagiarizes at a later time, the plagiarism is considered a second offense.